 In Ireland, death can cost from €1,750 to €7,000 and upwards, with a standard funeral coming to a whopping €4,000 (and that’s not even taking burial costs into account).

 Nowadays, a single plot in a Dublin graveyard can cost anywhere between €2,100 and €16,000.
 This comes down to one simple fact: there is not enough supply for the demand coming in from our ever-increasing, ever-ageing population.

-However, while many of us have a vague idea of how expensive laying a loved one to rest can be, most Irish people are completely unaware of the price that the environment pays as a result of our current practices.
+However, while many of us have a vague idea of how expensive laying a loved one to rest can be, few of us are aware of the cost on the environment.

 These processes essentially make the casket non-biodegradable and this prevents a corpse from decomposing efficiently.
 What’s more, the fact that they’re buried six feet deep means that the body decomposes without oxygen, resulting in a slow-rotting process and the release of methane from the body, which has seriously damaging effects on the surrounding earth and nearby water systems.

 Cremation isn’t a distinctly superior alternative either, as the process uses a lot of energy and leaves a huge carbon footprint in its wake.
 According to Bob Butz, author of Going Out Green: One Man's Adventure Planning His Own Natural Burial, the energy used to cremate one body is the equivalent to what is needed to drive 7.7km.

 This topic has been hotly debated, and as of yet, the jury is still undecided on which method is best on practical, environmental and economic levels.
 From biodegradable coffins to reef-feeding ashes and tree-sprouting urns, here are five ways to make your last act on earth a considered, responsible and eco-friendly one.